 One of the world's largest leisure groups is Merlin Entertainments, which owns and manages numerous LEGOLAND parks and theme park resorts in the UK and overseas.
 These include:

 - Thorpe Park

 They also manage many other attractions such as the Dungeons, the London Eye, Madame Tussauds and Sea Life Centres.
 They have graduate opportunities in various business functions, including running your own attraction.

 Parks are increasingly offering themed experiences, where rides form only part of a visit and other attractions include visitor centres, museums, farm parks and zoos, live shows, and sometimes guest accommodation in themed lodges, hotels and camp sites.

 - British Association of Leisure Parks, Piers and Attractions (BALPPA)

 - Leisure Opportunities

-When entering theme park management, you can expect to be trained in the Fairground and Amusement Parks Guidance on Safe Practice, issued by the Health and Safety Executive (HSE).
-Other health and safety training is usually offered in order to maintain a legal standard for all visitors, contractors and staff.
+When entering theme park management, you can expect to be trained in the Fairground and Amusement Parks: Guidance on Safe Practice, issued by the Health and Safety Executive (HSE).
+Further health and safety training will normally be provided to ensure that a legal standard for all visitors, contractors and staff is maintained.

 Training in skills such as planning, business and financial management and marketing and human resources management may also be available.

-Once in post, internal progression can be fast if you work in a large theme park.
-In a smaller park however, you may face a fairly flat management structure, and moving to a more senior level may call for a couple of sideways moves to broaden your experience.
+In a smaller park, you may face a fairly flat management structure, which may mean having to make a couple of sideways moves to broaden your experience.